danialkeimasi/lisp-concepts-in-programming-languages-mitchell/README.md

-# Pure Lisp Sample Codes
+# Starter Pack of Pure Lisp

 This repo contains the source codes in `Part 1-3 (Lisp: Functions, Recursion, and Lists)` of `Concepts in Programming Languages` By `John C. Mitchell`.

+Plus:
+- an internal representation of lisp
+- a minimal cheat sheet of pure lisp commands

+You can see this source codes in the [codes directory](./codes).

 # Install Clisp